PlaidCloud/website/content/en/docs/concepts/storage/volumes.md

 You must have your own Ceph server running with the share exported before you can use it.
 {{< /note >}}

-See the [CephFS example](https://github.com/kubernetes/examples/tree/master/volumes/cephfs/) for more details.
+See the [CephFS example](https://github.com/PlaidCloud/examples/tree/master/volumes/cephfs/) for more details.

 ### cinder

 {{< note >}}
-Kubernetes must be configured with the OpenStack cloud provider.
+PlaidCloud must be configured with the OpenStack cloud provider.
 {{< /note >}}

 The `cinder` volume type is used to mount the OpenStack Cinder volume into your pod.